zio/zio/docs/datatypes/contextual/zservicebuilder.md

 val myServiceBuilder: ZServiceBuilder[Has[Console], Throwable, Has[UserRepo]] = newServiceBuilder >>> userRepo
 ```

-## Dependency Memoization
+## Service Builder Memoization

-One important feature of `ZIO` dependencies is that **they are shared by default**, meaning that if the same dependency is used twice, the dependency will only be allocated a single time.
+One important feature of `ZIO` service builders is that **they are shared by default**, meaning that if the same service builder is used twice, the service builder will only be allocated a single time.

-For every dependency in our dependency graph, there is only one instance of it that is shared between all the dependencies that depend on it.
+For every service builder in our dependency graph, there is only one instance of it that is shared between all the service builders that depend on it.

 If we don't want to share a module, we should create a fresh, non-shared version of it through `ZServiceBuilder#fresh`.